 - Having a system to restock the items;

 The e-commerce process is roughly cyclical.
 If you can streamline returns and pinpoint the origin of most issues, there will be fewer returns to deal with in the future.

 7. Choosing a Shipping Solutions Provider

 Unless you are an extremely small business, it’s almost always worth it to invest in a shipping solutions provider.
 There are many tools available, but the most useful of the bunch will integrate with your preferred carrier — UPS, USPS, FedEx, etc. In fact, FedEx has its own shipping platform called FedEx Ship Manager.
-There are other providers, though, so make sure to outline your priorities and choose the best one for your business.
+There are other providers, though, so make sure to outline your priorities and choose the best delivery method for your ecommerce business.
 You may do this by: